 STFC RAL Space Director, Dr Chris Mutlow said ‘We are thrilled that Mike has been recognised for his contribution to the international space weather community by being awarded the Baron Marcel Nicolet Medal.
 This is a great achievement that acknowledges the impact that Mike’s work has had in addressing the recognition of space weather, its impact and potential risk not just on a national level, but internationally too’.

 The annual European Space Weather Week (ESWW) is the European Forum for Space weather, bringing together the diverse groups in Europe working on different aspect of Space Weather.
-Further information on the medal awarded can be found here (link opens in a new window).
+Find out more about the medal awarded.